Conway Hillyer Arnold: Career

+Admiral Arnold retired from the Navy on November 14, 1910, having reached the mandatory retirement age of 62.

 Personal life and family

 On November 17, 1870, he married Fannie Wood of Raleigh, North Carolina, daughter of William W. W. Wood, Engineer in Chief of the United States Navy.

 His son Conway Hillyer Arnold Jr., who also served with distinction in the military, died at a young age on April 6, 1908 in Denver, Colorado, possibly of tuberculosis.

 Admiral Arnold was a companion of the Military Order of the Loyal Legion of the United States and a member of the Society of the Cincinnati.
 He was also a member of the Military Order of the Carabao.

 Death and legacy

-Arnold died on July 16, 1917 in New York City and was survived by his wife, Fannie and his two grandchildren.
+Arnold died on July 16, 1917, in New York City and was survived by his wife, Fannie and his two grandchildren.
 He was buried at Oak Hill Cemetery in Washington, D.C.